Vauxhall Slant-4 engine: Applications

 Prototype engines were fitted to the FC Victor, and the engine also appeared in the Vauxhall XVR concept car.
 The first production car to use the engine was the 1967 FD Victor.
 The original engine capacities were 1599 cc and 1975 cc.
 For the 1972 launch of the FE Victor, the smaller engine was increased to 1759 cc, and the larger to 2279 cc.
 Blydenstein Racing developed a long stroke version with a capacity of 2600 cc capable of producing almost 250 hp.
 Having been designed to withstand the stresses of diesel compression ignition, the block is immensely strong and able to handle large increases in power without modification.
 The crank was also designed to be shared with the diesel version, which meant its strength was assured for the petrol version.
 The larger displacement versions are known for their immense torque, but also as not very smooth running or high-revving.
 A fuel-injected version of the 2.3-litre engine was planned for both the HP Firenza and VX4/90.
 Running prototypes were tested before the project was abandoned due to cost and the impending merger of Vauxhall's design and engineering pool with that of Opel in Germany.

 Apart from its use in passenger cars, the engine was also developed for marine applications.
 It grew popular with tuners due to its great strength, tunability and simplicity.
-A 2 L version of the Slant-4 powered the eight Costin Amigos that were built between 1970 and 1972.
+A 2-litre version of the Slant-4 powered the eight Costin Amigos that were built between 1970 and 1972.
 The engine remained in production well into the 1980s for the Bedford CF van.

 Although arguably more technically advanced, the Slant-4 was considered less reliable than its continental GM counterpart, the Opel CIH (Cam In Head) engine.
 The Slant-4 was replaced by the CIH in the badge-engineered Vauxhall Cavalier Mk.1s from the mid 1970s onward, whilst the Bedford CF van lost the Slant-4 in favour of the CIH when revised in 1983.